open-veanu/veanu/docs/toxicologygan.md

 # Welcome to ToxicologyGAN

-**ToxicologyGAN** is an out-of-the-box tool within the vianu package to help users facilitate the training of a GAN network in the context of simulating ...
+**ToxicologyGAN** is an out-of-the-box tool within the open-veanu/veanu package to help users facilitate the training of a GAN network in the context of simulating ...

 [Skip to Installation](#installation-guide){: .btn .btn-purple }